Setting up RHEL8 XEN guests from the cloud image

 Single-user mode fixup

-xl create centos -c
+xl create centos8 -c

 export PATH=/bin:/sbin:/usr/bin:/usr/sbin:/usr/local/bin:/usr/local/sbin